monsieurluge/dotfiles/config/karabiner/README.md

 Changes from the default layout:

+ - ESC instead of TAB
+ - TAB instead of CAPSLOCK
- - single press on CAPS LOCK = ESC
+ - single press on SPACEBAR = SPACE
- - long press on CAPS LOCK = CONTROL
+ - long press on SPACEBAR = CONTROL
  - BACKSPACE instead of BACKSLASH

 # Left Command Layer